How to apply

 To apply for a full visa, you must have an Unconditional Receipted Offer of Place.
 This is issued once you have met all entry requirements and paid for your programme of study.

-Do I need to apply for an AIP (Approved in Principle) Visa?
+Do I need to apply for an AIP (Approval in Principle) Visa?

 We recommend that you apply for an AIP.
 This will give you more security that your visa will be granted and reduces the risk that you will be charged extra fees by Immigration New Zealand and Ara.